Southern Skywatch has been online for 15 years; I feel a competition coming on! (it's still coming)

 Type in Your Latitude and Longitude in decimal format eg -12.461 130.840 , to find your Lat Long go to this site.

 While most stars seem to shine with a constant brightness, there are some that undergo regular, dramatic change in brightness.
-The classic variables Mira and Algol are currently unobservable.
+The classic variable Mira and Algol is currently unobservable, but Algol may be seen between 8:00 pm and 3 am.

 Return to Menu